ETdoFresh/Blog/content/post/import/2009/2009-09-07-labor-day-labor-day.md

 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 90px;" src="http://3.bp.blogspot.com/_yEPuIWl8ybE/SqXyyf8yMOI/AAAAAAAAAf4/TQbEpnLVm7A/s400/Chapter02_Perspective.png" border="0" alt=""id="BLOGGER_PHOTO_ID_5378972279347753186" />][8]
 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 90px;" src="http://2.bp.blogspot.com/_yEPuIWl8ybE/SqXyy3lPZQI/AAAAAAAAAgA/sM4FPSP9wEg/s400/Chapter02_PerspectiveLow.png" border="0" alt=""id="BLOGGER_PHOTO_ID_5378972285691454722" />][9]

-After a little bit of working, I went over to Colleen&#8217;s house.
+After a little bit of working, I went over to Colleen's house.
 She got that [entertainment book][10] with all the coupons for restaurants and entertainment.
-It&#8217;s cool, and it&#8217;s the first time they are selling here in Metaire/New Orleans since Hurricane Katrina (2005).
+It's cool, and it's the first time they are selling here in Metaire/New Orleans since Hurricane Katrina (2005).
 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://3.bp.blogspot.com/_yEPuIWl8ybE/SqXy7veZAqI/AAAAAAAAAgg/Xx76ZCfiPUo/s400/CIMG0010.jpg" border="0" alt=""id="BLOGGER_PHOTO_ID_5378972438134063778" />][11]
 [<img style="display:block; float:left; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://1.bp.blogspot.com/_yEPuIWl8ybE/SqXy62Lel1I/AAAAAAAAAgY/qFzTNb3Eodc/s400/CIMG0005.jpg" border="0" alt=""id="BLOGGER_PHOTO_ID_5378972422753916754" />][12]
 Then we went over to big lots, where I picked up a few things, including Arizona Green Tea.
-I remember in high school my mom and I would go to MacFrugal&#8217;s/Big Lots to pick up stuff, and I would always get a Green Tea!
+I remember in high school my mom and I would go to MacFrugal's/Big Lots to pick up stuff, and I would always get a Green Tea!
 I loved it then, and I love it now.
 Good stuff.

-Then we watched a few movies at Colleen&#8217;s house.
+Then we watched a few movies at Colleen's house.
 [Everything You Always Wanted to Know About Sex * But Were Afraid to Ask][13], [El Dorado][14], and [Roman Holiday][15].
-They were good, and El Dorado has been like the second or third Western I&#8217;ve watched.
-They&#8217;re not too bad if you take the time.
-I never took the time, so I thought I always hated westerns&#8230; but now that I seen a few&#8230; I like it!
+They were good, and El Dorado has been like the second or third Western I've watched.
+They're not too bad if you take the time.
+I never took the time, so I thought I always hated westerns... but now that I seen a few...
+I like it!

 Anyway, watching some King of the Hill which is ending very soon (very sad!) and going to read some more books.